remyauth/remyjalan.com/_elemental/smolder.md

   - id: 1
     quote: I wasn't sure what to expect when I started reading this book, but it completely exceeded anything I would have possibly imagined.
     source: FantasyFanatic
+    bonafide: Amazon Reviewer
   - id: 2
     quote: A wonderful short read.
     source: Philip Keane
+    bonafide: Amazon Reviewer
   - id: 3
     quote: Smolder is erotica at its best—beautifully written, rich in human emotion, super hot, and with a fantastic twist.
     source: Artsy Poets
+    bonafide: Amazon Reviewer
   - id: 4
     quote: The author was a step ahead of me at all times.
     source: Marshall von Trent
+    bonafide: Amazon Reviewer
+  - id: 5
+    quote: Smolder does just that — it reads as a slow burn, carefully crafted to develop intrigue and tension before eventually igniting and blowing your mind.
+More than simply gay erotica, it elevates the genre, metamorphosing into literature of unquantifiable beauty.
+    source: Phillip M. Locey
+    bonafide: Author of _Shiver the Moon_